nestybox/sysbox/README.md

     your distro.

-*   Alternativley, if a package for your distro is not yet available, or if you want to get the latest changes from upstream, you [build and install Sysbox from source](docs/developers-guide/README.md).
+*   Alternativley, if a package for your distro is not yet available, or if you want to get the latest changes from upstream, you can [build and install Sysbox from source](docs/developers-guide/README.md).

 ## Using Sysbox